 If you’ve been following along on The Sandy Feet, you may have noticed that wine seems to feature pretty frequently.

 We’ve guzzled Malbec beneath the grape vines in Mendoza, sipped crisp whites in the heart of Bosnia’s wine country and nursed vases of port in Porto.
-So when we found ourselves tantalizingly close to yet another world-class wine region, we jumped at the chance to visit.
+So when we found ourselves tantalizingly close to yet another world-class wine region, the beautiful Cape Winelands, we jumped at the chance to visit.

 Our day begins navigating the renegade taxis and clusters of shiny, white Ubers that clog the city streets on our way to the N2 – the arrow straight highway that links the glimmer of the big city with the craggy peaks of Stellenbosch, and more importantly, the vineyards of the Cape Winelands.